quietui/quiet/docs/docs/restyle.md

 layout: docs
 ---

-Quiet Restyle™ is an opinionated, minimal CSS reset you can use with or without Quiet's components.
+Quiet Restyle™ is an opinionated CSS reset you can use with or without Quiet's components.
 It lets you kick off a new website or app that looks great without worrying about styling native HTML elements right away.
 Just include it and start writing HTML!

 You can think of Restyle as a smarter, prettier user agent stylesheet.